Homemade matsoni

 Step 2:

-Pour the milk into a saucepan and bring it to a temperature of about 40 ° C over low heat (try putting a clean finger in the saucepan.
-It should be pleasantly warm).
-If the milk is hot, the lactic acid bacteria we need will begin to die.
-And if the milk is too cool, the fermentation process will not begin, and the matzoni will not thicken.
+Pour the milk into a saucepan and warm it over low heat to about 105°F (40°C) — dip a clean finger in; it should feel pleasantly warm.
+If the milk gets too hot, the lactic-acid bacteria we need will start to die off.
+If it's too cool, fermentation won't kick in and the matsoni won't set.

 Step 3:

-Pour warm milk into a clean glass jar.
+Pour the warm milk into a clean glass jar.

 Step 4: